manuelmeister/dm/docs/3-sets-relations-functions/index.md

 [^45]:German: Urbild

-::: info Definition 3.39 Injective, Surjective, Bijective{#definition-3-39}
+::: definition Definition 3.39 Injective, Surjective, Bijective{#definition-3-39}
 A function $f : A → B$ is called

 1. **injective** (or *one-to-one* or an *injection*) if for $a ≠ a^′$ we have $f(a) ≠ f(a^′)$, i.e., no two distinct values are mapped to the same function value (there are no "collisions").